Sign up for BitLaunch and use Linux performance monitoring tools to keep an eye on your server.

 tcpdump -i eth0

-Use Iotop and Iostat for disk monitoring and troubleshooting
+Use Iotop and Iostat for Linux disk performance monitoring

-On the storage side of things, Iotop provides process monitoring with a disk focus.
+On the storage side of things, Iotop provides Linux disk performance monitoring.
 Rather than the CPU/RAM stats seen in Top and Htop, it will display disk read, write, swap in, and IO for each process.
 This is a natural starting point if you’re trying to figure out what application is hogging disk resources.
 After installing it with your package manager of choice, you can view its output with

 Iostat is a very simple tool that gives a general overview of CPU and I/O usage for your system.
 As well as average CPU usage, it shows the CPU idle percentage and the percentage the CPU was idle while there was an outstanding I/O request.
 On a device level, it tells the admin the transfers per second, read/write per second, and total amount read and written.